River Cleddau

 The River Cleddau (Afon Cleddau) consists of the Eastern and Western Cleddau rivers in Pembrokeshire, west Wales.
-They unite to form the Daugleddau estuary and the important harbour of Milford Haven.
+They unite to form the Daugleddau estuary and the harbour of Milford Haven Waterway.

 The name of the combined estuary – the Daugleddau – means “the two Cleddaus”.
 The name Cleddau, whilst seeming to be a plural ('-au' generally denotes plurality in Welsh) comes from the Welsh word cleddyf meaning 'sword' and refers perhaps to the manner in which both rivers are incised into the landscape of Pembrokeshire.
 A number of former Anglican parishes in the area have been combined to form the modern Church in Wales parish of Daugleddau in the Diocese of St Davids.